What SEOs Need to Know About Core Web Vitals & Performance Testing}

 • Cumulative Layout Shift (CLS) - this measures the amount of movement in visual elements as they are rendered.
 It is meant to represent how much it feels that the page layout moves around as it is loading.

-Notice that each of these metrics are designed to act as a way to measure what the page loading experience feels like to the user.
+Notice that each of these metrics is designed to act as a way to measure what the page loading experience feels like to the user.
 The links above explain each of these metrics in more detail, so they are worth reviewing if you are unfamiliar with them.

 Types of performance data